alekratz/fiefdom/README.md

  * If a serf doesn't have a hut, they have a chance to die from wolf attacks each day.
 If it's wintertime, they also have a chance of freezing to death.

+## Some huge post-game jam TODOs
+Because I'm writing this for a game jam, there are going to be some examples of abhorrent code in this game.
+I want to try to fix it after the game jam is over.
+Here's a few things I've done in the interest of time:
+* Refactoring subscenes so that they use a common UI base class
+* Re-assignable key layouts
+    * Also using virtual key layouts instead of key characters

 # License
 ISC License; see LICENSE for full details.